 Holidays

 While JULIE agents and online request options are available on JULIE recognized holidays, members usually have crews on call to handle emergencies only.
-Therefore, in addition to weekends, the following days are not included in the determination of the two business days:
+Therefore, in addition to weekends, the following days are not included in the determination of the advance notice:

 • New Year’s Day